gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 In this article we'll refer to them as merge requests.

 If you work on a feature branch for more than a few hours it is good to share the intermediate result with the rest of the team.
-This can be done by creating a merge request but not assigning it to anyone, but mentioning people in the description or a comment (/cc @mark @susan).
+This can be done by creating a merge request without assigning it to anyone, instead you mention people in the description or a comment (/cc @mark @susan).
 This means it is not ready to be merged but feedback is welcome.
 Your team members can comment on the merge request in general or on specific lines with line comments.
 The merge requests serves as a code review tool and no separate tools such as Gerrit and reviewboard should be needed.